PennyLaneAI/pennylane-lightning/doc/lightning_qubit/development/avx_kernels/kernel_tuning.rst

 environment variable.

-For workloads that involve gradient computations with many observable measurements, OpenMP acceleration may reduce performance compared to the default mode.
+For workloads that involve gradient computations with many observable measurements, OpenMP acceleration may reduce performance due to oversubscription of threads to CPU cores.
-To disable it, use the CMake flag ``-DLQ_ENABLE_KERNEL_OMP=OFF`` when building Lightning-Qubit.
+To mitigate this, use the CMake flag ``-DLQ_ENABLE_KERNEL_OMP=OFF`` when building Lightning-Qubit.

 For workloads that show benefit from the use of threaded gate kernels,